Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Introduction

-The main contributions of this work are as follows: \begin{itemize} \item This paper investigates the impact of wall reflection on Wi-Fi systems in indoor environments, which, to the best of our knowledge, has not been explored before.
-Our findings reveal a positive effect of walls on sensing, highlighting their potential for enhancing wireless sensing capabilities.
-Given the prevalence of walls in indoor environments, our proposed model represents a significant step towards considering suitable device deployment strategies to enhance wireless sensing performance in real-world indoor scenarios.
+The main contributions of this work are as follows: \begin{itemize} \item This paper investigates wall reflections on dynamic signals in Wi-Fi systems within indoor environments, an area not previously explored.
+Our findings reveal a significant impact of walls on sensing, highlighting their potential to enhance wireless sensing capabilities.
+Given the presence of walls, our model represents a key advancement in developing device deployment strategies to optimize performance in real-world scenarios.

-\item We present a novel wall-reflection sensing coverage model that incorporates two dynamic paths within indoor environments.
-Unlike previous sensing coverage models that only account for the direct path from devices to targets, the inclusion of reflected paths in our model results in an expanded sensing region.
-This expansion occurs as the distance between the wall and the device decreases within a specific range, aligning more closely with real-world scenarios compared to previous models.
+\item We present a novel wall-reflection sensing model that incorporates both direct and reflected dynamic paths in indoor environments.
+Unlike prior models that only consider the direct path from devices to targets, our model's inclusion of wall-reflected paths expands the sensing region as the wall-device distance decreases, offering a more realistic representation of real-world scenarios.

-\item This paper presents experimental results showcasing the practical effectiveness of our proposed model in expanding sensing coverage for stationary crowd counting applications.
+\item This paper presents experimental results showcasing the practical effectiveness of our proposed model in expanding sensing coverage for respiratory monitoring and stationary crowd counting applications.
 By strategically positioning the devices with respect to the walls, we demonstrate a notable improvement of 11.2\% in the accuracy of stationary crowd counting.
-These empirical findings highlight the tangible benefits of applying our model, providing valuable insights for optimizing device placement and enhancing the performance of wireless sensing systems in real-world scenarios.
+These results confirm the practical value of our model in guiding device placement and improving sensing performance.

 \end{itemize}